-Answer: Service companies sell intangible services such as insurance, consulting and healthcare.
-Salaries and wages often are the largest part of their costs.
+Answer: Service companies sell intangible services such as insurance, consulting, banking, and healthcare.
+Salaries and wages include 70% of their costs.
 They usually do not have inventory or cost of goods sold accounts, although some service companies will have a small amount of supplies inventory which is used for their own use and not for sale to customers.
-Merchandising companies resell tangible products they buy from suppliers.
-Retailers and wholesalers are both types of merchandising companies.
+Merchandising companies resell tangible products they purchase from suppliers.
+Retailers and wholesalers include both types of merchandising companies.
 Merchandisers have inventory.
-Manufacturing companies use labor, plant and equipment to convert raw materials into finished products which they sell to other companies.
-They have three types of inventory raw materials, work in process, and finished goods.
+Manufacturing companies use labor, plant and equipment to convert raw materials into finished products that they sell to other companies.
+The three types of inventory include: raw materials inventory, work in process inventory, and finished goods inventory.
+Diff: 2